Sleep Disorders

 Narcolepsy type 1 may be due to a medical condition.
 Central nervous system disorders, such as autoimmune or paraneoplastic disorders associated with anti-Ma2 or antiaquaporin4 antibodies, head trauma, and tumors or other lesions of the hypothalamus may be associated with narcolepsy.
 If undetectable hypocretin-1 levels are reported and the condition fulfills diagnostic criteria for narcolepsy type 1, a diagnosis is made of narcolepsy type 1 due to medical condition (ICSD-3).

 Patients with narcolepsy may have a distinct odor.
-In one experiment, sweat samples from narcoleptic and healthy controls were tested independently by two trained dogs and their positive or negative detection compared to the gold standard diagnosis for narcolepsy (42).
-Eleven out of 12 patients with narcolepsy were detected by trained dogs, whereas only 3 out of 22 control subjects proved positive.
+In one experiment, sweat samples from narcoleptic and healthy controls were tested independently by two trained dogs and their positive or negative detection compared to the gold standard diagnosis for narcolepsy (43).
+Eleven of 12 patients with narcolepsy were detected by trained dogs, whereas only three of 22 control subjects proved positive.
 The authors concluded that narcoleptic patients have a distinct typical odor that trained dogs can detect.
 The development of an olfactory test could be a useful adjunct in the screening of narcolepsy while opening a new research area.

 Narcoleptic patients have an increased risk of accidents while operating automobiles and motor equipment.
 Other psychosocial complications include interpersonal and marital difficulties, loss of employment and academic opportunities, and depression.
 Personality changes and memory problems are common.
 Some patients appear to adapt well to narcolepsy; however, for most patients, the disease has a pervasive effect on social and occupational functioning.